|Back to Main Print This Page Email to a Friend|

 AAA repair - endovascular - discharge; Repair - aortic aneurysm - endovascular - discharge; EVAR - discharge; Endovascular aneurysm repair - discharge

-You had endovascular aortic surgery repair to repair an aneurysm (a widened part) in your aorta, the large artery that carries blood to your belly (abdomen), pelvis, and legs.
+You had endovascular aortic surgery repair for an aneurysm (a widened part) of the large artery that carries blood to your lower body (aorta).

-- You can walk short distances on a flat surface.
-Limit going up and downstairs to around 2 times a day for the first 2 to 3 days after the procedure.
+- Limit going up and down stairs to about 2 times a day for the first 2 to 3 days after the procedure.

 You will need to take care of your incision.

 - Your doctor or nurse will tell you how often to change your dressing.

 - If your incision bleeds or swells, lie down and put pressure on it for 30 minutes.

 When you are resting, try keeping your legs raised above the level of your heart.
 Place pillows or blankets under your legs to raise them.

 Ask your doctor about follow-up x-rays you will need to have to check if your new graft is OK.